sleak-lbl/weekly-emails/README.md

-3. write a markdown file with the contents of the weekly email (use one of the included ones as a starting point)
+3. write a markdown file with the contents of the weekly email (use one of the included ones as a starting point) **UPDATE**: you can partially auto-generate the weekly-email file by making an 'outline-YYYYMMDD.md' file following the pattern of one of the ones included here, and putting individual items in files in the items/ subfolder.
+Then run `assemble.py outline-20180205.md` to generate a 'weekly-email-20180205.md' - which you can then pass pass to the `weekly-email.sh` script as before

 4. make sure it renders correctly.
 There are a few options for this:
    - commit and push it back to github, and see how it renders there